All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can a lean athlete use GLP-1 medication?

-GLP-1 medications are indicated for people with elevated BMI or weight-related health conditions.
+GLP-1 medications are indicated for people with improved BMI or weight-related health conditions.
 Athletes with healthy body composition and normal metabolic markers are generally not candidates.
 BMI can be misleading for muscular athletes, so body fat percentage and metabolic health should be the primary criteria.

 Will GLP-1 medication affect my VO2 max?